amihaiemil/amihaiemil.github.io/_posts/2017-01-24-selenium-and-junit-the-right-way.markdown

 procedural code to fetch elements and make some assertions, then your tests will most likely end up always being skipped because nobody will have the nerves to fix and/or stabilize them.

 What do you think?
 Do you see other solutions?

+**P.S.** At some point after writing this article, someone asked for the code.
+[Here](https://github.com/amihaiemil/selenium-github-example) it is.